APHA-CSU/btb-seq/Readme.md

 ## Automated Tests

-This codebase contains a number of automated tests that ensure the software is running as expected.
-If you make changes to the algorithm, it is reccomended that you run these tests to verify the pipeline is behaving as intended.
+The automated tests provided here ensure the software runs as expected.
+If you make changes to the algorithm, it is **strongly** reccomended that you run these tests to verify the pipeline is behaving as intended.
 The tests are also automatically run by `.circleci` on each pull-request.

 ### How to run tests